nikhil-kamboj420/React.js_HOOKS_/README.md

 ## Mini Projects

+### Login Form

+A form that allows users to log in by entering their username and password.
+It includes validation to ensure that the fields are filled out before submission and logs the user data to the console upon submission.

 ### Registration Form

 A form that allows users to register by entering their name, email, and password.
 It includes validation to ensure all fields are filled out before submission.